Prathibha Srikanth Murthy

 Prathibha Srikanth Murthy was a 28-year-old BPO employee of HP Globalsoft (the BPO arm of Hewlett-Packard), who was raped and killed on 13 December 2005, after leaving home for her night shift.

 Significance of the case

-Prathibha's murder on 13 December 2005 sent shock waves across the country.
 It was a murder that made companies change their policies towards safety of working women, a crime that made police debate about night shifts for women employees and NGOs demanding nothing less than capital punishment for Shivakumar, the taxi driver charged with murdering Pratibha.

 Early background and personal life

 Prathibha was barely 15 days old when her father died in a stove burst in 1977.
 Her mother's name is Gowramma Pratibha was married to Pawan Shetty, a private company employee.
 She joined HP Globalsoft in 2005 after her marriage.
 Gowramma claimed that her son-in-law and in-laws never battled to bring justice to Prathibha.
 After Prathibha died, her husband has left Bangalore and remarried.